benlloyd1016/benlloyd1016.github.io/_posts/2024-02-16-heatacidcheese.md

 A fun Spring version might be to replace some of the spinach with ramp leaves and the garlic with ramp bulbs.

-## Next steps

-For my next cheese, I'll be diving into rennet curd cheeses, which make up the majority of the cheese world.
-I'll start with fresh rennet curd cheese before moving onto my attempts with aged cheeses.

 Thanks for reading!
 -Ben